beeware/cricket/README.rst

 Problems under Windows
 ~~~~~~~~~~~~~~~~~~~~~~

-If you're running Cricket in a virtualenv, you'll need to set an
+If you're running Cricket in a virtualenv under Windows, you'll need to set an
 environment variable so that Cricket can find the TCL graphics library::

     $ set TCL_LIBRARY=c:\Python27\tcl\tcl8.5